RaspberryPiFoundation/scratch-curriculum/en-GB/Additional Projects/Simone Ballerina/Simone Ballerina.md

     switch to costume (item (last v) of [sequence v] wait (1) secs
 ```

+The above code loops around, adding a random number to the end of the list.
+It then switches the sprite's costume to that new number, which is the last item in the list.

 ## Test Your Project { .flag }